Sejalcodes24/cpp-pattern-programs/README.md

 ## 📌 Purpose
 These codes were written for practice and shared as part of my learning journey.
 All programs were implemented using while and for loops in C++.

+## 💻 Preview
+Each file is structured with proper input prompts and clear logic.
+Perfect for beginners or practice

 ## 🛠 How to Use
 Simply clone the repo or download the .cpp files and run them using any C++ compiler.

 ---
+⭐ Star this repo if you found it useful!